Bear Brook murders: Identifications

-Sarah's younger half brother, who had never met her, created a post in 1999 on the Ancestry.com website in efforts to locate her.
-Sarah was born in Hawaiian Gardens, California, when her father was in the Marines.
+Sarah's younger half-brother, who had never met her, created a post in 1999 on the Ancestry.com website in efforts to locate her.
+She was born in Hawaiian Gardens, California, when her father was in the Marines.
 In October 2018, librarian and web sleuth Rebekah Heath, who was looking for possible identities of the Bear Brook victims, found the post.
 She also found that Sarah's mother, Marlyse Honeychurch, had an older daughter with her first husband, and that their ages matched those of the three related Bear Brook victims.
 Significantly, one of Sarah's relatives who Heath contacted mentioned that Honeychurch had married a man with the last name Rasmussen.
 This made Heath almost certain that they were the three related Bear Brook victims, and Heath shared her findings with detective Peter Headley.

 On June 6, 2019, New Hampshire investigators held a press conference regarding the case and revealed the identities of three of the victims.
 Marlyse Elizabeth Honeychurch (b.
 1954) was the mother of Marie Elizabeth Vaughn (b.
 1971) and Sarah Lynn McWaters (b.
 1977), all of whom went missing from La Puente, California, around Thanksgiving 1978, while she was dating Rasmussen.
 Honeychurch had an argument with her mother and left the residence, never contacting her relatives again.
 Honeychurch may have adopted the alias name "Elizabeth Evans" to use in legal documents during May 1980.
 It is believed that all four victims were murdered before 1981, as Rasmussen was known to have left New Hampshire after this time.